torvalds/linux/Documentation/teaching/lectures/intro.rst

 -----------

-In order to increase portability across various architectures and hardware configurations modern kernels are organized as follows at the top level:
+In order to increase portability across various architectures and hardware configurations, modern kernels are organized as follows at the top level:

 .. slide:: Execution contexts